pachterlab/gget/docs/src/en/opentargets.md

 `-q` `--quiet`
 Command-line only.
 Prevents progress information from being displayed.
 Python: Use `verbose=False` to prevent progress information from being displayed.

+`-or` `--or`
+Command-line only.
+Filters are combined with OR logic.
+Default: AND logic.

 `wrap_text`
 Python only. `wrap_text=True` displays data frame with wrapped text for easy reading (default: False).